philfv9/spmf-server-webclient/README.md

 ## Architecture

-The application follows a clean modular architecture:
+The application follows a clean modular architecture.
+The main modules and files are presented below:

 | Layer | Files | Responsibility |
 |------|------|----------------|